So you're pregnant. Congratulations! Then comes the not so great part - the morning sickness.

 This contains anaesthetic properties which help to reduce queasiness.
 Crush one tablespoons worth of fennel seeds.
 Place in a cup with boiling water.
 Cover and let steep for ten minutes.

-It can have a soothing effect on the stomach and is therefore considered excellent
+It can have a soothing effect on the stomach and is therefore considered an excellent remedy.

 Vitamin B6 and B12